What is ‘food addiction’?

 - Feeling guilty, sad and hopeless

-- Increased irritability, especially when they fail to obtain crave food.
+- Increased irritability, especially when they fail to obtain the food they crave.

-- Avoiding social events and activities which were once enjoyed
+- Avoiding social events and activities that were once a source of enjoyment

 - Isolation from family and friends

 Ways to overcome food addiction – getting professional help is